autonomouscyberco/fuzze-public/README.md

 # Public Repository
-Repository for a collection of FUZZ-E public utiltiies such.
+Repository for a collection of FUZZ-E public utiltiies.

 ## Local Agent
 Currently holds python wheel for FUZZ-E local agent.
 Documentation is provided on the FUZZ-E docs page.